 Crystal Mangum

-Woman Who Falsely Accused Duke Lacrosse Players Released From NC Prison After Serving Time For Boyfriend’s Murder
+Duke Lacrosse Accuser Crystal Mangum Released From NC Prison After Boyfriend’s Murder Conviction

 Crystal Mangum Released From Prison Friday after serving time for the 2011 stabbing death of her boyfriend.
 The former Duke lacrosse accuser is now back in Durham under parole supervision.